 | Academic Year

-Physics residents in this program are supported by funds from the MedStar Georgetown University Hospital (MGUH) and the Department of Radiation Medicine.
-Yearly stipends are similar to those for medical residents as outlined by the office of MedStar Graduate Medical Education (GME).
+Physics residents in this program are supported by funds from the MedStar Georgetown University Hospital (MGUH).
+Yearly stipends and benefit package are matched to those for medical residents as outlined by the office of MedStar Graduate Medical Education (GME).
 Benefits include comprehensive health and supplemental dental and vision benefits, retirement benefits and savings plan, life and disability insurance, paid time off, etc. Further information can be obtained on the GME website under Salary and Benefits.